katikapalli/ensemble-vsa/README.md

 [![DOI](https://zenodo.org/badge/930352173.svg)](https://doi.org/10.5281/zenodo.14845110)

-**Note:** This is a PyTorch implementation of the original paper.
+## Overview
+This repository provides a **PyTorch implementation** of the paper *Enhancing Visual Sentiment Analysis with Ensemble-weighted Deep Convolutional Neural Networks*.
 Some variations in results may occur due to implementation differences.

-## Description
+## Abstract

 <hr />